Last updated on 29 April 2014

 Virtually all local buses in Bucharest are wheelchair-accessible.
 These include the newest Mercedes Citaro buses, such as the 783 airport bus to and from Piața Romană and the 123 linking Gara de Nord and Piața Unirii.
 Irisbus Citelis trolleybuses running on routes 61, 62, 69, 70, 71, 86, 90, 91 and 92 are also wheelchair-accessible.
 The only tram (or more accurately light-rail) route that is currently wheelchair-accessible is the No 41, from Piața Presei Libere to Bulevardul Ghencea.

-Of the Metro stations, Gara de Nord 2 and 1 Mai have lifts for disabled passengers and Gara de Nord 1 and Piata Unirii 1 have stairlifts.
+Of the metro stations, Piața Romană, Gara de Nord 2 and 1 Mai have lifts (elevators) for disabled passengers, normally open only from 6am to 10pm, and Gara de Nord 1 and Piata Unirii 1 have stairlifts, which often don’t work and require a member of staff to operate them.

 Outside Bucharest disabled access to public transport is generally poor, although Satu Mare and Vâlcea are honourable exceptions.